 Enjoy your visit!

-The Whitesbog Gallery is a brand new members gallery space to connect local South Jersey artists with Whitesbog Village's history, buildings and landscape.
+The Whitesbog Gallery is a members gallery space to connect local South Jersey artists with Whitesbog Village's history, buildings and landscape.
 Housed in a 1900-era worker's cottage, the renovated three room, cedar-clad building is a light filled-space.
 Situated in the historic village, it is one of over 20 buildings that have been renovated by the Whitesbog Preservation Trust including a General Store, Barrel Factory and the home of Elizabeth White, Suningive.
 Surrounded by cranberry bogs and situated in the New Jersey Pine Barrens, the setting is beautiful and inspiring .

 At the Living History events, the village will come alive with workers and residents form the 1920's.
 Whitesbog’s past to life, giving visitors a glimpse of history.

-Popular are Elizabeth White, whose work with botanist Frederick Coville of the USDA led to the cultivation of the modern blueberry, discuss their important agricultural work here at Whitesbog where it all happened.
+Popular are Elizabeth White, whose work with botanist Frederick Coville of the USDA led to the cultivation of the modern bluberry, discuss their important agricultural work here at Whitesbog where it all happened.

 In addition to White and Coville, various programs throughout the year highlight the lives of the growers, breeders, botanists, entomologists, and cranberry and blueberry pickers who contributed to the village’s unique heritage.

 Located in the Pinelands National Reserve, Whitesbog Historic Trust provides the perfect place for a family reunion, birthday party, wedding, or other such gatherings.